F. F. Bosworth

 Fred Francis Bosworth (January 17, 1877 – January 23, 1958) was an American evangelist, an early religious broadcaster, and a 1920s and Depression-era Pentecostal faith healer who was later a bridge to the mid-20th century healing revival.
 He was born on a farm near Utica, Nebraska and was raised in a Methodist home.
 His Methodist experiences also included salvation at the age of 16 or 17, and a spontaneous healing from major lung problems a couple of years later.
 Bosworth's life after that was one that followed Christian principles, though his church affiliation changed several times over the years.
 Several years after his healing he attended Alexander Dowie's church in Zion City, Illinois, then joined the Pentecostal movement and attended Pentecostal services.
 Most of his later ministry was associated with the Christian and Missionary Alliance church.
+He could also play the trumpet.

 When Bosworth came into a Pentecostal experience in 1906, he had an intense desire to preach the gospel, leaving his business pursuits and stepping out in faith for his subsistence.
 Approximately 1909 he moved to Texas, and in 1910 he started a church in Dallas which was loosely affiliated with the Alliance church.
 He was one of the founders of the Assemblies of God in 1914 and was with them until 1918 when he had a disagreement on the initial evidence of the baptism with the Holy Spirit and withdrew.
 He then started another church in Dallas, affiliating with the Alliance church again, and his revival meetings in the 1920s were sponsored by the Christian and Missionary Alliance church.
 During the 1920s he was known for his "big tent revival" and large auditorium meetings and his advocacy of faith healing, with people from all denominations attending.
 He was with the Alliance church until around 1934, then affiliated with them again in 1944.
 Starting around 1930 he began one of the early successful gospel radio ministries.
 Today he is best known for his book Christ the Healer which went through seven editions in his lifetime and now has over 500,000 copies in print.